grimme-lab/CENSO/README.md

 # (you could circumvent this by moving/renaming the folders)
 timings = [part(ensemble, config) for part in [prescreening, screening, optimization, nmr]]

-# You access the results using the ensemble object
-# You can also find all the results the <part>.json output files
+# You can also find all the results in the <part>.json output files
 ```

 # License